What is seasonal affective disorder (SAD)?

 - Other antidepressants, such as bupropion (Wellbutrin) and venlafaxine (Effexor).

 If your doctor prescribes an antidepressant, be sure you take it the way you're told to.
 Do not stop taking it suddenly.
 This could cause side effects or make your depression worse.
 When you are ready to stop, your doctor can help you slowly reduce the dose to prevent problems.

-Regular exercise is one of the best things you can do for yourself.
-Getting more sunlight may help too, so try to get outside to exercise when the sun is shining.
+Regular exercise and getting more sunlight can help.
+So try to exercise outdoors when the sun is shining.
 Being active during the daytime, especially early in the day, may help you have more energy and feel less depressed.
 But any activities that raise your heart rate—including daily chores—can help, especially if you can do them outdoors or near a sunny window.